krishmittal99/python-git/README.md

 ##  About the Course

-Thapar Institute of Engineering and Technology (TIET), formerly Thapar University, is a premier private deemed university located in Patiala, India :contentReference[oaicite:0]{index=0}.
+Thapar Institute of Engineering and Technology (TIET), formerly Thapar University, is a premier private deemed university located in Patiala, India

-The Python course is part of the curriculum under the Computer Science & Engineering or Computer Engineering degree programs.
+The Python course is part of the curriculum under the Robotics and Artificial Intelligence.
 It covers the following core topics:

 - Introduction to Python and basics (data types, control structures, functions)
 - Data structures: lists, tuples, dictionaries, sets